Environmental Responsibility

 Because we are a government contractor, many Scope 3 emissions attributable to our company under relevant protocols, both upstream and downstream, are driven by policy choices made by our government customers.
 For example, armored fighting vehicles, which are built to specifications meant to ensure they function as intended on the battlefield, have emission consequences that are outside of our control.
 Similarly, government procurement requirements often prescribe specific attributes for the supply chain — such as participation of small business, country of origin and other requirements — that have consequences for GHG emissions from our supply base.
 For reasons such as these, we are currently unable to accurately measure or set a target for indirect emissions across our entire value chain.

 Where feasible, we apply our established continuous improvement process to reducing Scope 3 emissions.
-Most notable are our efforts to reduce emissions throughout the lifecycle of the business jets we manufacture, with five clean-sheet aircraft models introduced over the past six years.
-We do this by focusing our research and development efforts on achieving better efficiency and fuel performance, ensuring our aircraft can seamlessly use sustainable aviation fuel (SAF) in their operations, and making carbon offsets and book-and-claim services available to our customers.
-Gulfstream has the most fuel-efficient fleet in the industry, producing the lowest carbon emissions per passenger mile of any aircraft we have previously delivered.
+Most notable are our efforts to reduce emissions throughout the lifecycle of the business jets we manufacture, with five clean-sheet aircraft models introduced over the past seven years.
+We do this by focusing our research and development efforts on achieving better efficiency and fuel performance, working to have our aircraft use sustainable aviation fuel (SAF) in their operations, and making carbon offsets and book-and-claim services available to our customers.
+Gulfstream's next-generation fleet of aircraft offers fuel-efficiency gains as much as 33% over predecessor models.

 Sustainable Aviation Fuel